Things to do in Faro

 30. Discover Algarvian dishes

-When it’s time for a bite to eat, you’ll have plenty of options in Faro.
-Enjoy traditional Algarve and Portuguese cuisine and order a seafood cataplana, sardines or caracóis à Algarvia (cleaned snails with herbs of tomatoes).
-You´ll also see plenty of fresh seafood on the menu.
-Aljezur is known for its sweet potato, served with many meals.
-Or try Conquilhas Algarve Style, clams that are caught at Ria Formosa.
+When it’s time for a bite to eat, you’ll have plenty of local restaurants in Faro.
+Enjoy traditional Algarve and Portuguese local cuisine and order a seafood cataplana, sardines, or caracóis à Algarvia (cleaned snails with tomato herbs).
+You’ll also see plenty of fresh seafood on the menu.
+Try the sweet potato, which is served in many meals.
+Or try Conquilhas Algarve Style, clams caught at Ria Formosa.

 For a sweet treat you can try queijinhos de amêndoa (an almond sweet) or queijo de figo (with figs).
-Those who like something more substantial can try a Medronho, a fruit brandy from Medronho berries.
+Those who like something more substantial can try Medronho, a brandy fruit from Medronho berries.
 It’s an excellent way to end a meal, but it’s pretty strong, so be warned!

 Is it worth visiting Faro during the night?
 Faro has many excellent restaurant options, cosy rooftops with stylish bars and a vibrant nightclub scene.
 Many are located near Baixa (the city centre), and others are in the Old Town.
 Conselheiro Bivar becomes a hot spot for locals and tourists when the sun goes down.

-You will find numerous restaurants and bar outlets on this lovely avenue, and have a fantastic atmosphere.
-Or enjoy a drink at O Castelo, a bar, restaurant and club in one!
+This avenue has a fantastic atmosphere and numerous restaurants and bar outlets.
+You can also enjoy a drink at O Castelo, a bar, restaurant, and club in one!
 Other recommendations are Lodo Osteria, Columbus Cocktail & Wine Bar, and Aperitivo Bar.
 If you like dancing, enjoy a night at Prestige Dance Club or Havana Club.

 Where to stay in Faro?

 When visiting Faro, you can also enjoy staying for a few nights.
-Especially the Old Town is a stunning place to stay, and there are plenty of hotels in this area.
-Affordable places to stay at are Hotel Faro & Beach Club, Hotel Ibis Faro Algarve and Lemon Tree Stay.
-For a luxurious experience in Faro, you can enjoy staying at 3HB Faro, AP Eva Senses, and The Modernist.
-Even with the beaches nearby, staying in a hotel with an outdoor pool is excellent!
-For a complete overview of hotels and apartments in Faro, check the below map.
+The Old Town is a stunning place to stay, and there are plenty of hotels in this area.
+Even with the beaches nearby, staying in a hotel with an outdoor pool is an excellent idea!
+For a complete overview of hotels and apartments in Faro, check the map below.
+I have also selected some of my facilities.

 How to get to Faro?